The Common Weakness Enumeration Initiative

 - Deprecated Weaknesses

-These symbols can be seen in CWE 2.11, page xxi.
+These symbols can be seen here.
 The structure begins at the root of the weakness and branches out into the specifics that further flow into testing, code structure, and whether the weakness is malicious or intentional.
 It further branches into data handling, security features and process controls.
 By following the hierarchy, you can quickly find how the weaknesses are being handled and how they might affect your computer system so that you do not duplicate effort or needless dip into your operational budget.

 The Bottom Line: Compatibility and Security